tjm3406/crdCarRental/README.md

 ## Limitations
 - Due to time constraints, some methods return null on failure.
 This is mentioned in the comments and there is a TODO to add exception handling.
 Exception handling would make scaling and future code easier to write because of constant need to null check.
 - No thread safety, assumes single thread use.
 If concurrency is needed, then would need to lock around the booking sequence in reserveCar()
+- Cancellation deletes the reservation from the system, this allows for no history should a customer or employee want to look at recently cancelled reservations.

 ## Future Work
 - Pricing and/or make/model of car.
 Would add to car object.